University Counseling Center

 AFTER HOURS COUNSELING AND CONSULTATION

 If you are in crisis or are concerned about a student after hours and want assistance before the next business day, you can contact a counselor through the UCC.
 If it is a life-threatening situation, call 911 or the police.
-Click here for more information about contacting a counselor after hours.
+Find more more information about contacting a counselor after hours on the web.

 The UCC is changing how we communicate!
-We will now be using a new Online Messaging System for online communication!
-In an effort to protect your confidentiality, the UCC staff will now use a secure messaging procedure as the main way to communicate with our clients.
-These messages will be through the Online Student Health Portal, https://myhealth.binghamton.edu.
+We are now be using an Online Messaging System for online communication!
+To protect your confidentiality, the UCC staff will use a secure messaging procedure as the main way to communicate with our clients.
+These messages will be through the Online Student Health Portal.
 Appointment reminders will also be sent through the Secure Message feature.
 For details, there are yellow Online Communication sheets available at the UCC front desk, or from your counselor.

 What we do

 The University Counseling Center provides comprehensive clinical and referral services to Binghamton University’s undergraduate students, graduate students and affiliated entities.
 Our goal is to enhance the psychological well-being of our students so they can take full advantage of the educational opportunities at the University.

 In a mental health emergency or crisis

 • Weekdays during the day, contact the Counseling Center for a 30-minute emergency appointment.
 Read more about our emergency services.

 • At night, on the weekends or if the situation is life threatening, call 911 from a campus telephone to reach the University Police.
 If you have a mental health-related crisis that requires immediate attention or consultation, you may also contact the UCC's ProtoCall counselor by following the instructions.

 The University Counseling Center is located in OO-264, Old O'Connor (you’ll find our office on the second floor of the building).